 What expertise should a copywriting service have in B2B case studies?

 A copywriter should understand the issues that businesses face today.
-They can quickly identify the challenges and opportunities faced by the customer in your story and explain how your product made the difference.
+They can quickly identify the challenges and opportunities faced by the customer in your story and explain how your product made a difference.

 How do I evaluate whether a writer understands my industry or sector?